 Day 2 – Cruising about Skye

 Skye’s transport links are terrible.
-Locals are currently protesting to get more funding to improve the increasingly less, road less travelled.
+Locals are currently protesting to get more funding to improve the increasingly less, the road less travelled.
 For example, buses from the Skyewalker only run three times per day Monday – Friday and even less (once) on a Saturday.
 They obviously take the day of rest very seriously as no buses run.
 This means you have three options.

 Firstly, stay confined to the Carbost area which does offer some things to do in Skye, but limited.
 Here you’ll find the oldest whisky distillery, Talisker Distillery.
 Secondly, like us, bring a car.
 The downfall of that is someone has to be the designated driver, which means no sampling uisge beatha, the water of life!
 This was more of an issue on the Isle of Islay, which has at least eleven distilleries!
 Finally, let a tour do all the work for you.
-This is the how we intend to see Skye again in the future – like a celeb who is driven around and dropped off at the important Skye attractions.
-Road trips are a great way to see Scotland sine it is so small.
+This is how we intend to see Skye again in the future – like a celeb who is driven around and dropped off at the important Skye attractions.
+Road trips are a great way to see Scotland since it is so small.
 Check out this guide to Scotland’s stunning scenery.

 Portree for Lunch

 After shaking off last night’s booze, we drove to Portree (30 mins) for lunch.
 I had previously tried to get us accommodation in Skye’s largest town, Portree, but everything was fully booked or too expensive.
 I was glad it worked out that way, Skyewalker was ideal.
 Post lunch, we had a walk, filled the boot with bottles and drove to Dunvegan Castle, (32 mins), the ancestral home of the Chiefs of Clan MacLeod.
 The fairy tower is said to be haunted and weirdly enough, I received a text from my Gran (who never texts) just as I purchased a postcard for her, oooo.